Tuesday, 29 March 2011

 In the kitchen they are discussing the email and the rumour of what it all might have been about.

-“What’s it about?” asked Amy.
+“What’s it about?” asks Amy.

-“A Commodore,” you say?”
+“A Commodore, you say?”

 “Oh, a Commodore.”